Fuli-Wang/synthetic-fake-data-sets/README.md

 # synthetic(fake)-data-sets

-We create some synthetic data to train the [Pix2Pix](https://github.com/phillipi/pix2pix)/[Pix2PixHD](https://github.com/NVIDIA/pix2pixHD) moedl for object detection.
+We create some synthetic data to train the [Pix2Pix](https://github.com/phillipi/pix2pix)/[Pix2PixHD](https://github.com/NVIDIA/pix2pixHD) model for object detection.

 A strawberry model is provided in Models